Search results for

 David Imel / Android Authority

 LG and Samsung are often at the forefront of TV display technologies.
-When it comes to the bleeding edge, LG is backing its QNED format, while Samsung is peddling Neo QLED.
+When it comes to the higher-end market, LG is backing its QNED format, while Samsung is peddling Neo QLED.
 Both boast improved colors, contrast ratios, and peak brightness levels for HDR content, as well as 4K and 8K resolutions.
-They can look amazing.
+They can look amazing compared to cheaper sets.

-But what if any differences are there between these two standards?
-Which should you have your eye on for your next TV?
+But what differences are there between these two standards and which one should you have your eye on for your next TV?

 A quick recap on TV display improvements